franneck94/Vscode-C-Cpp-Runner/README.md

 Compile and run your C/C++ code with an ease.

-This extension provides tasks to compile and run your C/C++ code with gcc or clang.
+This extension provides tasks to compile and run your C/C++ code with gcc/clang.
-There are tasks for debug (-g3 -O0) and release (-O3 -DNDEBUG) builds.
+There are tasks for debug and release builds.

 ## Software Dependencies

-- For C code: gcc or clang and make
+- For C code: gcc/clang and make
-- For C++ code: g++ or clang++ and make
+- For C++ code: g++/clang++ and make
 - Allowed file extensions for headers: \*.h, \*.hpp, \*.hh, \*.hxx
 - Allowed file extensions for sources: \*.c, \*.cpp, \*.cc, \*.cxx